cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 To make an initial choice we keep two things in mind:

 - *We'd like to be conservative*.
-We've only seen 10 values of "Uber's yearly profit;" we don't want to discount the fact that the next 20 could fall into $[-60, -50]$ just because they haven't yet been observed.
+We've only seen ten values of "Uber's yearly profit;" we don't want to discount the fact that the next twenty could fall into $[-60, -50]$ just because they haven't yet been observed.
 - *We need to choose the same probability distribution "shape" for both random variables, as we've made identical assumptions for each*.

-As such, we'd like the most conservative distribution that obeys its constraints.
+As such, we'd like the most conservative distribution that obeys the "utterly banal" constraints stated above.
 This is the [*maximum entropy distribution*](https://en.wikipedia.org/wiki/Maximum_entropy_probability_distribution).

 For `temperature`, the maximum entropy distribution is the [Gaussian distribution](https://en.wikipedia.org/wiki/Normal_distribution).
 Its probability density function is given as: